 8) Residual stress Reserve strength

 Residual stress is the residual stress caused by various deformations during the formation of the wire rope.
 Residual stress is the main reason for the fatigue failure of the steel wire rope.
-These stresses expand the tiny cracks in the steel wire during repeated deformation, making the cracks larger and larger, and finally breaking the steel wire, which in turn causes the wire rope to fail.
+These stresses enlarge the tiny cracks in the steel wire during repeated deformation, making the cracks bigger and bigger, and finally breaking the steel wire, which in turn causes the wire rope to fail.
 The residual stress in the rope can be removed by mechanical or heat treatment.
 Deformation after the final stage of twisting and pre-deformation before twisting can effectively reduce the stress in the wire rope.